Bhavanich2206/-Stock-Price-Prediction-/README.md

 The file README.md is a guide for the MachineLearningStocks project, a Python-based starter project for stock prediction using machine learning.
-Here’s a brief summary:

 Project Overview
 Uses pandas and scikit-learn to predict stock movements based on historical fundamentals.